 Born in Togliatti, Russia, Polina has been studying music since the age of four, and composed her first large-scale work at 14.
-She went on to create music for both chamber and full orchestras, as well as art songs, film music, a musical theater works, an opera, and, recently, her first symphony, April Song.
+She went on to create music for both chamber and full orchestras, as well as art songs, film music, musical theater works, an opera, and, recently, her first symphony, April Song.
 In June 2018, The RIOULT Dance NY premiered Polina's first ballet, Nostalghia.
 The premiere took place at The Joyce Theater in New York City.
-This season The Albany Symphony Orchestra will premiere Polina`s new symphonic poem "Fenix".
+This season The Albany Symphony premiered Polina`s new symphonic poem "Fenix".

 Polina has received many national and international awards, including the Charles Ives Scholarship from The American Academy of Arts and Letters, and the Paul & Daisy Soros Fellowship for New Americans, while her music received laudatory reviews from the press, including the New York Times.
 Polina's music has been performed by the Russian National Orchestra, the Minnesota Orchestra, the Metropolitan Symphony Orchestra, the Yale Philharmonia Orchestra, the Youth Symphony Orchestra of Russia, the Omsk Philharmonic Orchestra, the St. Olaf Philharmonia, the US Army Orchestra, the Hermitage Orchestra and chorus.
 Polina has collaborated with top conductors, including Osmo Vänskä, Teodor Currentzis, Fabio Mastrangelo, and Hannu Lintu.